 Estimating your capital growth is a little more difficult, but just know that in general the higher the risk, the higher the potential for reward.
 If you’re buying in a mining town, for example, the potential for capital growth will be much higher than in a blue-chip suburb in a major city – but remember the potential for loss will also be much greater too.
 Weighing this up will be something very specific to your own tolerance of risk.

-How to: You can either invest into real estate by finding a physical property and making an offer, or you can also get access via Real Estate Syndicates or funds or by investing into listed real estate trusts (known as REITS) which usually consist of commercial and retail properties both in Australia and overseas.
+How to: You can either invest in real estate by finding a physical property and making an offer, or you can also get access via Real Estate Syndicates or funds or by investing in listed real estate trusts (known as REITs) which usually consist of commercial and retail properties both in Australia and overseas.

 Investing in Shares

-Also known as stocks or equities, many people are freaked out by the idea of investing in to shares.
+Also known as stocks or equities, many people are freaked out by the idea of investing in shares.
 But really, when you buy a share you are simply buying a small percentage of a business, that sells goods or services in exchange for money.
-You then get a share in the profit (dividends) and potential for profit (increase in share price) of that company.
-I think what scares most people is that they can see the value of the share go up and down in real-time.
-In reality, if you bought a house, the value of that would also change at any given time based on the demand for that property (as well as many other factors), but we just don’t have visibility of the fluctuations as easily as we do for shares.
+This little ‘share’ in that business is then listed on a stock exchange, which is like an electronic marketplace.
+The exchange (such as the ASX or NASDAQ) then facilitates the buying and selling of shares in the various different companies that are listed there.
+If you own a share or multiple, you then get a share in the distributed income (dividends) and potential for profit (increase in share price) of that company.
+I think what scares most people is that they can see the value of the share go up and down in real time.
+In reality, if you bought a house, the value of that would also change at any given time based on the demand for that property (as well as many other factors), but because individual houses aren’t traded through an exchange we just don’t have visibility of the price fluctuations like we do for shares.

 How to: The good thing about investing in shares is that there are ways of accessing them without having to invest large sums of money.
-If you are just getting started you may want to consider investing into a fund, where there is a manager who chooses which companies to buy shares in.
+If you are just getting started you may want to consider investing in a managed portfolio, where there is a manager who chooses which companies to buy shares in.
 You can do this via a managed fund or an Exchange Traded Fund (ETF).
 As for actually getting started, it is just a matter of opening an account with a fund manager or buying through a share trading account.
-Raiz is also a new app that allows you to start investing on a micro level and get a taste for how investing works.
-While I haven’t used it personally, I have heard lots of great things about it.
+Micro-investing via an app is also a new way to start investing on a very small scale and get a taste for how investing works.
+If you’d like more detailed information on share investing you also can read my blog series on The Why, The What and The How.

 There are SO many different ways to invest and unfortunately, I can’t go into them all here.
 Other investments include fixed income (bonds), foreign exchange, private equity, artwork, wine, collectables, crypto-currency, gold and many many others.
 But also remember that one of the best investments that you can make is in yourself.
 Your ability to earn more, whether that be in a professional or entrepreneurial capacity is based on your knowledge, confidence, mental health, emotional management and determination.